What Causes Low Akkermansia and How Can It Be Restored Naturally?

 other microbes struggle to colonize properly

-An umbrella meta-analysis in the European Journal of Medical Research (2025) found that probiotics targeting mucosal barrier support significantly improve digestive symptoms across GI disorders:
+An umbrella meta-analysis published in the European Journal of Medical Research found that probiotics targeting mucosal and barrier function significantly reduced digestive discomfort across multiple GI conditions:

 Restoring Akkermansia is one of the most effective ways to improve mucosal health.